"Subscribe to our newsletter" is a pretty tired request. "Why should I?" is a pretty good answer.

 You may love the content, but is it what your visitors need?

-Do you give your name and precious email address away without a bloody good reason?
+Do you give your name and email address away without a good reason?
 I suspect not.
-So why do you expect people to sign up for your newsletter or download your brochure which seems exactly the same as all the others or buy your widget without scanning Google or Amazon to see if they can save themselves a few quid?
+So why expect people to sign up for your newsletter or download your brochure which seems exactly the same as all the others or buy your widget without scanning Google or Amazon to see if they can save themselves a few quid?

 And after all that you moan that your content marketing isn't working.
 It isn't working because it's boring, often too similar (even plagiarised) and offers nothing new, original or useful to the visitor you are hoping to attract.